wwmmkk/FrameGlimpse/README.md

 ## 7. Data We Do Not Collect Automatically

-Unless this Privacy Policy is updated in the future, the current version of Frame Glimpse:
+Unless this Privacy Policy is updated in the future, the current version of FrameGlimpse:

 * does not require you to create an account or sign in;
 * does not automatically collect your name, email address, phone number, or account information;